openebs-archive/openebs-docs/docs/installation.md

 ![Installing OpenEBS with Operator](/docs/assets/operator.png)

 You can install OpenEBS cluster by running the following command.

+**Note:** Ensure that you have met the [prerequisites](/docs/next/installation.html) before installation.

 ```
    kubectl apply -f https://openebs.github.io/charts/openebs-operator-0.7.0-RC2.yaml